WARNING: Deprecated in 7.15.0.

 The Java REST Client is deprecated in favor of the Java API Client.

 Closes anomaly detection jobs in the cluster.
 It accepts a

-CloseJobRequest object and responds
+CloseJobRequest object and responds with a

 CloseJobRequest object gets created with an existing non-null